Retirement Systems

 When should I start getting ready to retire? (notify manager, call OPERS, etc)

-Review over our Prepping to Retire Tab on our page:
+Review over our Retiring from UT tab on our page:

 https://www.utoledo.edu/depts/hr/total-rewards/retirement/

-This depends on which program you are applying.
-Please see the links below describing the methods and if you have questions past this please don’t hesitate to call:
+This depends on which program you are applying to.
+Please see the links below describing the different methods:

 OPERS: https://www.opers.org/disability/